Beatrix-droid/Broadband-reviews-NLP/README.md

 the structure of the files in the project is teh following:

-* the data folder contains all the data in forms of csv files in all its different stages of processing
+* /data contains all the data in forms of csv files in all its different stages of processing

 * scrape.py scrapes the data off of the internet, and puts it into a csv called "raw_data.csv"